weng-yue/weng-yue.github.io/index.md

 - Spray and aerosol dynamics

 > **Education**
-> BS Beijing Univ. of Aeronautics and Astronautics 2014-2018
+> BS in Aerospace Engineering - Propulsion, Beijing Univ. of Aeronautics and Astronautics 2014-2018
-> MS
+> MS in Aerospace Engineering, Univ. of California San Diego 2018-2020
+> PhD in Aerospace Engineering, Univ. of California San Diego 2020-2024

 Welcome to my personal page.
 Stay tuned for updates...